WyattSP/Sliding-Window-Evolution/README.md

     save_plot: Default True.
 Saves .png animation to working directory of individuals movement on surface.

+> python 3d_window_descent.py ind_evol 'Test_Model' 10 20 10 True 0.05

+Input parameters for ind_evol:

+    name: Name of saved output files.

+    runs: Number of individuals moving across the adaptive surface.

+    steps: The number of steps each individual will take.
+Default set to 10.

+    step_size: The distance of each step.
+Default set to 1.

+    plot_model: Default False.
+Shows animated plot of individuals in QT window.
+Recommend set to False if large number of runs chosen.
+Steps plotted every 0.005s.

+    plot_rate: Default 0.05.
+For large number of runs choose low values for plot_rate.

 Outputs are saved into your working directory as individual files.

 * square surface returns surface.npy
 * iter_movement returns evolution_surface.png
+* ind_evol returns two numpy files, one of the steps taken in each run, and the other of step values.
+Plot can also be optionaly saved.

 surface.npy must exist in your working directory for iter_movement to run.